 Does your organization operate multiple IT service desk tools?
 Perhaps as a result of merger and acquisition activity.
 Perhaps because different IT teams have made their own decisions about what best suits their needs.
 It’s still a common situation and one that needs addressing, especially in light of the impact of the global pandemic where the increased focus on costs and the need for accelerated digital transformation that potentially includes enterprise-wide digital enablement through the corporate IT service management (ITSM) or IT service desk tool.

-To help your thinking around the need for tool consolidation, we’ve created the following list of the common issues that organizations experience when operating multiple IT service desk tools.
+To help your thinking around the need for ITSM tool consolidation, we’ve created the following list of the common issues that organizations experience when operating multiple IT service desk tools.

 The total cost of ownership is higher than it could be